guilhermef/healthChecker/README.md

 </pre>

-That's all you need to get run your healthChecker funy pretty and usefull running.
+That's all you need to get run your healthChecker funy pretty and usefull.

 ## Make run (for developer)